spatialdev/atlas-generator/README.md

 The program uses Gradle, and operates using the task `pbfToAtlas`.

-It takes two arguments:
+It takes three arguments:
 `-Pinout`: input file path
 `-Poutput`: output file path
+`-Piso`: iso code to assign to all the features

-`./gradlew generate -Pinput=inputFilePath -Poutput=outputFilePath`
+`./gradlew generate -Pinput=inputFilePath -Poutput=outputFilePath -Piso=isoAlpha3Code`

 If running from a location other than the root of this program use `-p` to define the root.
 Relative paths of `inputFilePath` and `outputFilePath` are always from the project root.